otfried/osx-ipe/README.md

 make setup
 make libpng
 make freetype
+make pixman
 make cairo
 make lua
 make spiro
 make qhull
 make gsl
 ```

+(`make pixman` is not needed on Intel hardware, as `cairo` will build
+it automatically.
+On ARM we need to patch the pixman sources, so this
+doesn't work.)

 Archive the libraries and store them safely.
 ```